 Park Hopper Plus (PHP for short) is a combination of the Park Hopper and Water Parks and Sports options.

-The cost of the option $20 above the Park Hopper option (see above for prices), for any length ticket.
+The cost of the option is $20 above the Park Hopper option (see above for prices), for any length ticket.
 If you add the Plus option to a ticket that already has Park Hopper, you only pay the additional $20.
 If you add it to a ticket that already has the Water Parks and Sports option, it will depend on the length of the ticket.

 Upgrading Magic Your Way tickets